 Tired of painful Pap smears?
 Worried about your upcoming Pap test?
 Let’s talk about how to make Pap smears more comfortable!

-But first, a little bit of medical info.
 A pap smear is a medical test where a doctor inserts a speculum (it looks like the picture below) into your vagina, and then uses what looks like a really big Q-tip to take a sample of cells from your cervix.
-The speculum is kind of like a curling iron.
+The speculum is kind of like a hair straightener.
 It gets inserted when it’s closed, and then once it’s in, the doctor opens it up to give some space to insert the Q-tip like thing.

 The cells are then analyzed to make sure there’s nothing cancerous or pre-cancerous, because cervical cancer can be a REALLY BAD THING.
 So you honestly do want to get this done.

-Doctors start performing Pap smears after you’re sexually active, or at age 21 in the U.S. and 25 in Canada, even if you’re a virgin.
+Doctors start performing Pap smears after you’re sexually active, or at age 21 in the U.S. and 25 in Canada, even if you haven’t been sexually active.

 Seriously, no one likes this.
 But your health is worth it.
 So if you have to go through it, how do you make it less UGHHHHH?